MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/custom-attached-properties.md

 This example shows the dependency property registration (using the [**RegisterAttached**](https://msdn.microsoft.com/library/windows/apps/hh701833) method), as well as the **Get** and **Set** accessors, for a custom attached property.
 In the example, the attached property name is `IsMovable`.
 Therefore, the accessors must be named `GetIsMovable` and `SetIsMovable`.
 The owner of the attached property is a service class named `GameService` that doesn't have a UI of its own; its purpose is only to provide the attached property services when the **GameService.IsMovable** attached property is used.

+Defining the attached property in C++/CX is a bit more complex.
+You have to decide how to factor between the header and code file.
+Also, you should expose the identifier as a property with only a **get** accessor, for reasons discussed in [Custom dependency properties](custom-dependency-properties.md).
+In C++/CX you must define this property-field relationship explicitly rather than relying on .NET **readonly** keywording and implicit backing of simple properties.
+You also need to perform the registration of the attached property within a helper function that only gets run once, when the app first starts but before any XAML pages that need the attached property are loaded.
+The typical place to call your property registration helper functions for any and all dependency or attached properties is from within the **App** / [**Application**](https://msdn.microsoft.com/library/windows/apps/br242325) constructor in the code for your app.xaml file.

 ```csharp
 public class GameService : DependencyObject
 {